NEFAC Mentors – Journalism

 Mentorship areas include access to Rhode Island public health data and records; mining stories; using data in stories; and turning print/web reporting into stories for radio.

-KAREN BORDELEAU is the Director of Career and Professional Development at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+KAREN BORDELEAU is the director of Career and Professional Development and a visiting professor at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 She is a retired executive editor of The Providence Journal.

 Mentorship areas include newsroom management, career advancement, news writing and editing.